the history of yeovil's pubs

 This drawing, by Leslie Brooke based on the above painting, makes clearer the Angel Inn at the far end of High Street, in Hendford, with the figure of the angel at high level.

-The lead angel photographed in 1910, long before its unfortunate white and gold paint job.
+The lead angel, in a colourised photograph of 1910, long before its unfortunate white and gold paint job.

 This postcard of around 1925, and looking along High Street to Westminster Street, shows three pubs and the site of the Angel - at extreme left is the Fleur-de-Lys with its sign projecting over the pavement.
 Opposite, at right of photo, is the Mermaid Hotel with its lovely round-arched entrance and fine Venetian window.
 In the far distance, at the end of Westminster Street, is the tower of Seaton’s Garage (demolished and now Tesco’s car park) and immediately in front and slightly right is the Heart of Oak.
 Notice, at the centre of the T-junction, the traffic cop with white cuffs waiting for the rush hour traffic and behind him and the parked roadster is the large building, now a bank, that was built on the site of the Angel Inn.